sethspearman/sqlUpdateSystem/README.md

    process would run.
 Your build process would then execute the script on the target database server for each environment.

+Browse and read the sample scripts in the 1.0 and 1.1 folders and files and run the RUN_CreateUpdateScript.bat file in each to see it how it works.

 ## Why do it this way?

 This approach assures that your sql object scripts only live in one place and are only